 Modules cover an array of enticing topics.
 You’ll consider issues of equity, ethics, social justice, and global responsibility, as well as learning chief IR concepts, theories and perspectives.
 Other topics include sustainability and climate change, and citizenship and nationality.

-This module introduces key perspectives in international relations theory, both classical and modern.
-We'll explore classical thinkers, including Hobbes, Kant and Marx, but our emphasis is on twentieth century International Relations’ thinking.
-The Realist tradition will be a central concern, but critiques and alternatives will also be analysed.
-Throughout the module, we'll apply IR theory to real-world developments such as: war and peace, global justice, human rights, foreign policy and diplomacy, nationalism, and revolution.
-Assessment: logbook (20%), 1,500-word essay (50%) and 1-hr exam (30%).
+This module introduces students to the key perspectives in international relations theory, both classical and modern, that are used to analyse, understand and explain the nature, key features and transformations of international relations.
+Throughout the module, IR theory will be related to real-world developments such as war and peace, global justice, human rights, foreign policy and diplomacy, nationalism, and revolution.

-- War and social change in the 20th century
+- War and Social Change in the Twentieth Century

-This module introduces the major themes and events in twentieth century world history from the Second World War onward.
-It examines contemporary historical events that have impacted society, including the Cold War, decolonisation, Mao Zedong and the Chinese Communist revolution, the effect of New Right ideologies in the 1980's, the fall of the Soviet Union and its consequences, globalisation, as well as moves towards European integration and the development of the European Union.
-You'll analyse the impact of these key events on the shaping of the modern and contemporary world.
-Taught through: weekly lectures and seminars.
-Assessment 2,000-word essay (100%).
+This module is an introduction to some of the major themes and events in twentieth century world history from the Second World War onward.
+It examines contemporary historical events that have impacted society, including the Cold War, decolonisation, Mao Zedong and the Chinese Communist revolution, the effect of New Right ideologies in the 1980s, the fall of the Soviet Union and its consequences, globalisation, as well as moves towards European integration and the development of the European Union.
+The module analyses the impact of these key events on the shaping of the modern and contemporary world.

 This module explores the contemporary multi-layered international system.
-We'll focus on the complex, dialectical (non-linear) economic, social and political relations between nation-states, regionalisation and globalisation.
-Regionalisation has emerged across the world, but is most developed in Europe.
-We'll also explore the role of international organisations in the global system, with particular emphasis on the United Nations system, including international financial institutions.
-In problematising one-sided arguments about the decline of the state, we'll critically reflect on state power and global inter-dependence in the 21st century.
-Assessment: international news diary (50%) and 2-hr exam (50%).
+It focuses on the complex, dialectical (non-linear) economic, social and political relations between nation-states, regionalisation and globalisation.
+Regionalisation has emerged across the world, but is most developed in Europe, on which the module will place particular emphasis.
+The module will also explore the role of international organisations in the global system, with particular emphasis on the United Nations system, including International Financial Institutions.
+In problematising one-sided arguments about the decline of the state, the module encourages critical reflection on state power and global inter-dependence in the 21st Century.

 Plus two optional modules from: